-8. General Delivery mail and packages are held for a period of thirty days before being returned to sender.
+8. General Delivery mail and packages are held for a period of thirty days before being returned to the sender.
 Exceeding this restriction will require written permission from the Postmaster, in many locations.
 Some smaller post office locations restrict holding to two weeks.

-9. USPS tracking numbers allow you to determine when a package has arrived and available for General Delivery pick-up.
+9. USPS tracking numbers allow you to determine when a package has arrived and is available for General Delivery pick-up.